Fiordland National Park: Flora

-Fiordland National Park contains the majority of the largest area of unmodified vegetation in New Zealand.
+Fiordland National Park contains the largest area of unmodified vegetation in New Zealand.
 The dense forests, often clinging to steep valley sides, comprise mostly silver beech and mountain beech, but also podocarps.
 A large variety of shrubs and ferns, often dominated by crown fern, make up a rich understory of plants, with the forest floor covered in mosses and liverworts.
 The abundant vegetation is supported by the high rainfall, but continues to be damaged by introduced species such as red deer and possum.

 Fauna

-The park is also a significant refuge for many threatened native animals, ranging from dolphins and bats to reptiles, insects, and birds.
-Among the birds are several endangered species endemic to New Zealand, such as the takahē, mōhua (yellowhead), and the critically endangered kākāpō, the only flightless parrot in the world.
+The park is also a significant refuge for many threatened native animals, including dolphins, bats, reptiles, insects, and birds.
+Among the birds are several endangered species endemic to New Zealand, such as the takahē, mōhua (Yellowhead), and the critically endangered kākāpō, the only flightless parrot in the world.
 The vulnerable Fiordland crested penguin and southern brown kiwi are also almost exclusively found within the park.

 The special nature of the Fiordland area for conservation was recognised in the late 1890s by Richard Henry, pioneering the transfer of threatened species such as kākāpō and kiwi to islands in Dusky Sound.
 Conservation work and management of endangered species continues via many programmes by the Department of Conservation.
 The Takahē Recovery Programme ensures the survival of the last wild population of takahē.
 This unique bird, the largest living member of the rail family, was once thought to be extinct.
-After rediscovery of the takahē in the Murchison Mountains in 1948, a special area of 500 km2 was set aside in Fiordland National Park for its conservation, with the population reaching a milestone of 300 birds in 2016.
+After the rediscovery of the takahē in the Murchison Mountains in 1948, a special area of 500 km2 was set aside in Fiordland National Park for its conservation, and the population reached 300 birds in 2016.
 Although the National Park comprises 15% of New Zealand's conservation estate, it receives less than 1% of the Department of Conservation's pest-control budget.

 Several offshore islands belonging to Fiordland National Park are dedicated sanctuaries for threatened native species: